 You and the new tenant both need to be clear on the specifics of who is living in the property, whether pets or smokers are allowed, or any other policies you have.
 It is vital to underline, in particular, what you deem to be a basis for eviction.
 Your tenant screening criteria will form the basis of your rental policies.

 Have High Standards

 Don’t make the mistake of renting your property to the first person that comes along.
 If you have any questions about the suitability of an applicant after thorough screening, then go back to the drawing board.
 The wrong tenant will cost you financially and in emotional energy and stress.
-Be sure to check applicants out thoroughly, and then you will hopefully be able to build a beautiful long-term relationship.
+Be sure to check applicants out thoroughly, most notably by leveraging your tenant screening criteria and then you will hopefully be able to build a beautiful long-term relationship.